Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Doctors diagnose diabetes by measuring blood sugar levels.

 Diabetes mellitus is a disorder in which the amount of sugar in the blood is elevated.
 Doctors often use the full name diabetes mellitus, rather than diabetes alone, to distinguish this disorder from diabetes insipidus Central Diabetes Insipidus Central diabetes insipidus is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
 Central diabetes insipidus has several... read more .
-Diabetes insipidus is a relatively rare disorder that does not affect blood glucose levels but, just like diabetes mellitus, also causes increased urination.
+Diabetes insipidus is a relatively rare disorder that does not affect blood glucose levels but, just like diabetes mellitus, causes increased urination.

 (See also Diabetes Mellitus in Children and Adolescents Diabetes Mellitus (DM) in Children and Adolescents Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .)